EMNLP 2025

 SUMMARY

-Following last year’s QE-informed APE subtask, we invite participants to submit systems capable of automatically generating changes and corrections to machine-translated text, given the source, the MT-generated target, and a QE-generated quality annotation of the MT.
+Following last year’s QE-informed APE subtask, we invite participants to submit systems capable of automatically generating corrections to machine-translated text, given the source, the MT-generated target, and a QE-generated quality annotation of the MT.
 The objective is to explore how quality information (both error annotations and scores) can inform automated error correction.
 For instance, sentence-level quality scores may help identify which segments require correction, while span-level annotations can be used for fine-grained, pinpointed corrections.
 We encourage approaches that leverage quality explanations generated by large language models.
-The task is primarily focused on obtaining corrected output, and participants are allowed to submit systems with or without generated QE predictions or analysis.
-As training data, we will release CometKiwi quality annotations for the WMT 2023 Metrics and QE test sets, along with human reference translations for these test sets.
-Submissions will be evaluated and ranked based on the correlation and agreement between the corrections they generate and human reference translations.
-Detailed information about the language pairs, the input and output specifics, and the evaluation methodology is provided below.
+Submissions will be evaluated and ranked based on the quality of the corrections with as few changes as possible.

 LANGUAGE PAIRS